-- A. Products submitted to the competition must have been created, approved for public release, and published to DVIDS between Jan.
-1, 2023 and 11:59 p.m.
+1. Products submitted to the competition must have been created, approved for

+- public release, and published to DVIDS between Jan.
+1, 2024 and 11:59 p.m.
 Eastern Standard Time on Dec.
-31, 2023. - B. All products must support or contribute to organizational communication objectives and meet the highest standards of production, execution and professional excellence.
+31, 2024. - 2.
+All products must support or contribute to organizational communication objectives and meet the highest standards of production, execution and professional excellence.
 Products must convey, by content and delivery, relevant information that supports the command's information and/or mission needs and, therefore, must be authorized products approved for public release.
-Consequently, all products must have military or DoD relevance. - C. No single product may be entered more than once (Category O is only exception, see Page 21). - D. Entries to the Army Communicator of the Year category may be from a Soldier or a Department of the Army civilian employee as long as the entrant meets the eligibility criteria listed in Section IV.
-The entrant is also eligible to enter only one additional category (either the graphic designer, photographer, videographer or writer of-the-year category) during the same competition year.
+Consequently, all products must have military or DoD relevance. - 3.
+No single product may be entered more than once (Category O is only exception, see Page 21).
+If duplicate products are discovered, the submitting command will not be allowed to replace the duplicated product nor will they be allowed to submit a replacement entry. - 4.
+Entries to the Army Communicator of the Year category may be from a Soldier or a Department of the Army civilian employee if the entrant meets the eligibility criteria listed in Section - 5.
+The entrant is also eligible to enter only one additional category (either the graphic designer, photographer, videographer or writer of the year categories) during the same competition year.
 Products may not be used more than once per paragraph C of this section.
-Entries found to contain the same products will be disqualified from the Army Communicator of the Year and the other of-the-year category.
-If duplicate products are discovered, the submitting command will not be allowed to replace the duplicate product nor will they be allowed to submit a replacement entry. - E. Individuals who are not entering the Army Communicator of the Year category may enter more than one of the following categories: graphic designer, photographer, videographer or writer of the year.
+Entries found to contain the same products will be disqualified from the Army Communicator of the Year and the other "of the year" categories. - 6.
+Individuals who are not entering the Army Communicator of the Year category may enter more than one of the following categories: graphic designer, photographer, videographer or writer of the year.
 Products may not be used more than once per paragraph C of this section.
-Entries found to contain the same products will be disqualified from all categories.
-If duplicate products are discovered, the submitting command will not be allowed to replace the duplicate nor will they be allowed to submit a replacement entry.

-- F. Each entry requires multiple products highlighting the entrant's work.
-In order to create the entry, each product must be uploaded and published to DVIDS as a separate file. - G. Each graphic, photo or video product must contain an embedded caption and other required metadata.
-Also assign a Visual Information Record Identification Number (VIRIN) as required in the DoD Visual Information Style Guide and Change 2 to DoD Instruction 5040.02, "Visual Information," dated April 23, 2018.
-While editing metadata during upload to DVIDS, list the person who created the product in the credit field and ensure their name is included in the caption. - H. All products must comply with federal law and DoD policy.
-See Appendix A.
+Entries found to contain the same products will be disqualified from all categories. - 7.
+Each entry requires multiple products highlighting the entrant's work.
+In order to create the entry, each product must be uploaded and published to DVIDS as a separate file. - 8.
+Each graphic, photo or video product must contain an embedded caption and other required metadata.
+Also, be assign a Visual Information Record Identification Number (VIRIN) as required in the DoD Visual Information Style Guide and Change 2 to DoD Instruction 5040.02, "Visual Information," dated April 23, 2018.
+List the person who created the product in the credit field and ensure their name is included in the caption.